-The Performance Department (part of the Trust Business Analysis and Reporting Directorate) is responsible for ensuring that the Trust continues to be one of the leading mental health and community health services providers and for ensuring that the Trust meets national standards and targets set by the department of health.
+Our performance department, part of EPUT’s business analysis and reporting directorate, is responsible for ensuring that we continue to be one of the country’s leading mental health and community health service providers.
+The performance department is also responsible for making sure that the whole Trust meets national standards and targets set by the Department of Health.

-One of the recommendations of the Francis Enquiry into events in Mid Staffordshire NHS was that Trusts be more transparent, allowing true information about performance and outcomes to be shared with staff, patients and the public.
-To achieve this EPUT has developed a set of Board of Director Scorecards:
+One of the recommendations of the 2013 Francis Inquiry into failings at Mid Staffordshire NHS Trust was that NHS trusts should be be more transparent and share true and factual information about how well they are performing with staff and the public.
+To achieve this, we have developed a set of board of directors’ scorecards.

-Performance targets are set for the Trust both internally by the Board of Directors and by external organisations, such as local Clinical Commissioning Groups (CCGs), Local Authority Partners and NHS Improvement.
+Our performance targets are set by our board of directors, and by external organisations, such as local Clinical Commissioning Groups (CCGs), local authority partners and NHS Improvement.

-Each year the Board of Directors approve a performance framework for the Trust that includes target levels of performance across the entire range of the organisations activities from front line customer care to the efficiency of back office functions and the well-being of staff.
-The Trust’s governance arrangement ensure that Performance against the agreed targets are monitored monthly by Senior Management Teams and the Executive Team.
-The Board of Directors are advised of any outliers that give cause for concern.
+Each year our board of directors approves a performance framework for the Trust that includes target levels of performance across the entire range of the organisation’s activities; from front line customer care; to the efficiency of back office functions; to the well-being of staff.
+Our governance arrangements ensure that performance against agreed targets are monitored and reviewed each month by our senior management and executive teams.
+Our board of directors are notified about anything that might cause concern.

 The targets that have been agreed by our board are then monitored at inpatient ward, community team and individual consultant level.
 In addition to these targets, managers at the Trust monitor local trends and measure the other work that we do to compare how well our services are performing.